destocot/obsidian-notes/Java MOOC.md

 ```

 > if a constructor is not defined, Java automatically creates a default constructor
-> the default constructor does not initialize any variables; object references will be `null` and primatives will be `0`
+> the default constructor does not initialize any variables; object references will be `null` and primitives will be `0`

 ### Static
 - the `static` modifier indicates that the method in question does not belong to an object